 How Founders Can Validate, De-risk and Scale Industrial Technology Companies

-In a recent webinar co-hosted by Eclipse and Silicon Valley Bank, panelists debated the metrics that matter in the evolution of industrial technology and dug into the key performance indicators (KPIs) and issues faced by industry-leading startups.
+Eclipse Partner Seth Winterroth hosted a panel in partnership with Silicon Valley Bank (SVB) to discuss the metrics that matter in the evolution of industrial technology and key performance indicators

 Startups seeking to transform established physical industries are gaining more investor interest, however they are still struggling to translate that attention into investment.
 At issue, particularly at the pre-product stage, is the inability to quantify and communicate their growth trajectories to the investor community.